- This event has passed.

-We’re happy to partner with the Clarke County Library to present a Free Garden Talks Series – Sustainability in the Garden – at Barns of Rose Hill in 2018.
+We’re happy to partner with the Clarke County Library to present a Free Garden Talks Series – Sustainability in the Garden: Edibles – at Barns of Rose Hill in 2018.
 This series is sponsored by Sustainability Matters.

 Imagine gathering fresh fruit from your own backyard for pies, preserves, or to put on your morning cereal.
 Planting strawberries, blackberries, blueberries, and other types of berries is a manageable way to raise your own delicious and nutritious fruit.
 This Garden Talk is timed perfectly for early Spring so you can begin preparing your own berry patch to enjoy for years to come.